vicmil-kth-studier/Modsim24_CubeCollision3D/dependencies/README.md

 Here are all the external libraries, compilers etc that are necessary to build and run the project

-All the dependencies found in the project can be found below.
+All the extra dependencies in the project can be found below.
 For each dependency, there exists a link to the original website from where you can download the material

 Just put the files in the appropriate folder